 We market and sell our products directly to OEMs and through authorized third-party distributors.
 From time to time, our products are diverted from our authorized distribution channels and are sold on the "gray market."
-Gray market products result in shadow inventory that is not visible to us, thus making it difficult to forecast demand accurately.
+Our inability to control gray market activities could result in customer satisfaction issues because any time products are purchased outside our authorized distribution channels there is a risk that our customers are buying counterfeit or substandard products, including products that may have been altered, mishandled or damaged, or are used products represented as new.
+These substandard gray market products may have higher-than-expected failure rates and as a result, we may face reputational harm or unauthorized warranty claims.
+Additionally, products acquired on the gray market or through other unauthorized channels are at higher risk of being re-sold to prohibited end-users, misused, and deployed for uses that do not align with AMD's ethics, values or compliance standards.
+Gray market products result in shadow inventory that is not visible to us, making it difficult to forecast demand accurately.
 Also, when gray market products enter the market, we and our distribution channels compete with these heavily discounted gray market products, which adversely affects demand for our products and negatively impacts our margins.
-In addition, our inability to control gray market activities could result in customer satisfaction issues because any time products are purchased outside our authorized distribution channels there is a risk that our customers are buying counterfeit or substandard products, including products that may have been altered, mishandled or damaged, or are used products represented as new.